RupakBiswas-2304/File_authentication/README.md

     }
   ```
 - [ step 5 ]
-  open terminal any start the server :
+  open terminal and start the server :
   (make sure your virtual environment is active)

   ```bash